marybellavia/liftoff-assignments/P2-Project_Outline/README.md

 This project was motivated by a need for a better meal planning and organizational tool in my home.
 I have a filing system of printed recipes from my favorite websites at my house and I try to make a new recipe at least once a week.
 However, I often forget to add all the ingredients from my new recipe(s) to my grocery list.
 Also, I wish I could easily browse the recipes from my files for ones where I already have all the ingredients in my pantry.
 This web application would be useful for others interested in meal planning and pantry organization.

 ### Features
--- USER SIGNUP: Users will be able to create a new profile for themselves, allowing them to store their own pantry items and create personal meal plans.
--- USER LOGIN: Users will be able to log in to the application.
+-- DISTINCT USERS: Users will be able to create a new profile for themselves, allowing them to store their own pantry items and create personal meal plans.
+Users will be able to log in to the application.
 Each user will have a custom homepage showing their current pantry.
 -- USER PANTRY: Allow a user to enter in food items into their pantry (possibly with quantities?).
 -- RECIPES: Contains database of recipes from 3 websites.
 User will be able to add their own custom recipes to recipe database.
 -- SEARCH: Users will be able to search recipes by ingredients.